 Rob Burrow MBE

-- The current MND centre is located on a busy multi-purpose ward not built with MND patients in mind.
+- Located on a busy multi-purpose ward not built with MND patients in mind.

-- There is no private space for patients and families to be alone after receiving life-changing news.
+- Limited private space for patients and families to be alone after receiving life-changing news.

-- The wheelchairs especially adapted for MND patients are too wide for the door frames of the centre.
+- Wheelchairs especially adapted for MND patients are too wide for the door frames of the centre.

 - Facilities such as rest areas and toilets are unable to be equipped with the hoists and aids needed for patients with mobility impairments.